LilySheng2/cs225_Final_Project/README.md

 6. [Running Instruction](#Running-Instruction)

 ## Overview
+* The old repo was deleted by the university.
+This is a copy and does not have the previous commit messages.

-* Our final projet uses data from Youtube, in which each youtube video is a vertex, if one video is related to another, then there is a directed edge between them.
+* Our final project uses data from Youtube, in which each youtube video is a vertex, if one video is related to another, then there is a directed edge between them.

 * First off, we read in the data from the Youtube Dataset, construct a directed graph and an undirected graph based on the data.